 Instructions

 - In a saucepan over medium heat, add chopped strawberries, granulated sugar, lemon juice, and cornstarch.
-Stir occasionally until sugar has dissolved (and add a splash of water if your strawberries are not very juicy).
+Stir occasionally until sugar has dissolved (add a splash of water if your strawberries are not very juicy).
 Bring to a simmer, then reduce heat to medium-low.
 Simmer for 10 minutes, stirring occasionally.

 - Remove from heat and gently mash strawberries with a potato masher until desired consistency is reached.
-Return to heat and cook for another 5-7 minutes, or until mixture has reduced slightly.
-The mixture should thickly coat the back of a spoon (and will continue to thicken as it cools).
+Return to heat and cook for another 5-7 minutes.

 Equipment Recommendations